Day Eight: ¿Y Si Me Suelto?

 The Trap of the Rehearsal

-Even here, in this Neutral Zone between the life I left in British Columbia and the Alonetude awaiting me in Loreto, I am desperately trying to establish structure.
+Even here, in this in-between between the life I left in British Columbia and the Alonetude awaiting me in Loreto, I am desperately trying to establish structure.
 I can feel my old self, the one who built an entire identity around reliability, availability, and competence, attempting to reestablish control.

 The rehearsals begin almost immediately.
 Do I wake early to watch the sunrise, as someone grounded and intentional might?
 Do I anchor the day by watching the sunset, as if presence itself could be scheduled?

 I am mentally planning my arrival as if it were a syllabus.
-I find myself agonising over the mundane details of a life still waiting to begin:
+I find myself agonizing over the mundane details of a life still waiting to begin:

-I am realising that these questions are just the lies that burnout tells.
+I am realizing that these questions are just the lies that burnout tells.
 They are my rehearsed explanations and elaborate to-do lists used to avoid the disorienting blankness of being truly alone.

 I am addicted to the dopamine hit of a completed task, and I am terrified that if I stop acting, I will discover I am nothing.